myNBGcode/Studio_Template_NetCore2/README.md

 5. If you have any thoughts, issues or proposals for SourceLair, it would be great if you could send us an email at support@sourcelair.com

+## About the Net Core Template

+Nbg's Net Core template is a host template that serves a simple .html index page

+That page is consisted by three links which you can click and then a function is called which makes a call to NBG's API

+In order to create your personal sandbox in your project you need to change the REPLACE_THIS_VALUE parameter of the Controllers/CallsController.cs file to match your personal data

+The response of your calls will be visible in a new browser window

 Have fun coding in your browser!